qcuaeh/molalignlib/README.md

     molalign [option[s]] file [file]

 If only a file is specified then two sets of coordinates will be read from the file, otherwise a single set of coordinates will be read from each file.

-To align the atoms without reordering run the command without options and to align with optimal assigment add the `-sort` option.
+To align the atoms without reordering, run the command without options.

+To reorder and align the atoms to minimize the RMSD, run the command with the `-sort` option.

 Advanced usage
 --------------

-The performance of the computation when sorting is requested can be greatly improved by enabling biasing and iteration with the
-`-fast` option, however if the tolerance is set too small the assignment will fail.
+When reordering is requested, the computation time can be greatly reduced by enabling biasing and iteration with the `-fast` option, however if the tolerance is set too small the assignment will fail.
 In such cases the tolerance must be increased with the `-tol` option to a value larger than the maximum expected displacement of the atoms.

-By default a threshold of 10 counts is used to stop the computation, reducing this threshold with the `-count` option will proportionally reduce the computation time but the probability of obtaining suboptimal assignmnets will increase.
+By default a threshold of 10 counts is used to stop the computation, reducing this threshold with the `-count` option will proportionally reduce the computation time but the probability of obtaining suboptimal assignments will increase.
 To avoid too long computations the `-trials` option can be used to stop the computation before reaching the count threshold.

 The algorithm always explores multiple possible assignments, but only the best one is stored by default.
 For symmetric clusters multiple equivalent assignments are possible so it can be useful to print more than one result using the `-rec` option.